-Directors were tasked with slimming down the core staffing model and develop proposals for a future ERW configuration.
+In light of the above Directors were tasked to develop evaluated proposals for a new Consortia configuration.
 Workshops have been held to examine each option and to articulate the positives and negatives of each proposal.
+Carmarthenshire now needs to decide on the model which will deliver the best service for Carmarthenshire's schools.